Electronics Illustrated Magazine, January 1961

 your hand near the volume antenna.

-While simple in theory, playing a Theremin is very difficult in
+While simple in theory, playing a Theremin is difficult in

 practice.
 I have played two original RCA Theremins in different

-museums, and found it almost impossible to produce something
+museums, and found it quite taxing to produce a simple

-and provides no physical feedback to the musician.
+provides no physical feedback to the musician, and thus, it demands

 Nevertheless, they can fun to experiment with, and with

-practice, perhaps you can become a true Thereminist.
+practice, perhaps you can become a Thereminist.
 I

 have heard only one Theremin in live performance, by the